kokthay/LinkQUIC/middlebox/README.md

 ```

 ### Testing QUIC Monitoring
-The easiest way to test it after starting the monitor on the switch is to open a web browser on the client endpoint and access websites that use the QUIC protocol (e.g., `youtube.com`, `facebook.com`, etc.).
-The maps displayed will show all QUIC connection information in the middlebox machine.
+The easiest way to test it after starting the monitor on the OVS machine is to open a web browser on the client endpoint, which connects to the internet through the switch, and browse websites that use the QUIC protocol (e.g., `youtube.com`, `facebook.com`, etc.).
+The displayed maps will show all QUIC connection information on the OVS machine.